Tai-Wang/Tai-Wang.github.io/_pages/about.md

 - The [report](https://arxiv.org/abs/2104.10956) and [code](https://github.com/open-mmlab/mmdetection3d/tree/master/configs/fcos3d) of FCOS3D are released.
 - Our further research on voxel representation learning, [Cylinder3D](https://arxiv.org/abs/2011.10033), is accepted by [CVPR 2021](https://cvpr2021.thecvf.com/).
 We also obtained the runner-up in the [nuScenes LiDAR Segmentation Challenge](https://www.nuscenes.org/lidar-segmentation?externalData=all&mapData=all&modalities=Any).
 - MMDet3D Team wins the Best PKL Award and best vision-only results in the 3rd [nuScenes detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) of 5th AI Driving Olympics, [NeurIPS 2020](https://nips.cc/).
-- We release our full technical report for our previously developed LiDAR annotation tool, [FLAVA](https://arxiv.org/abs/2011.10174).
+- We release the full technical report for our previously developed LiDAR annotation tool, [FLAVA](https://arxiv.org/abs/2011.10174).
 - [Reconfigurable Voxels](https://arxiv.org/abs/2004.02724) is accepted to [CoRL 2020](https://sites.google.com/robot-learning.org/corl2020).
 - [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) is finally released!
 Fork this versatile codebase and have a try, pushing forward this field to general 3D detection together.